-Overview of Media and FOE Environment
+Overview of the Media and FOE Environment

 Since the beginning of the 1990s, democratisation has made it possible for the Burkinabe media to enjoy a certain amount of freedom to practice, and has favoured a rapid growth of the media industry.
 Relatively low circulation figures, structural difficulties and low advertising market continue to negatively affect the commercial viability of the media industry.
-There also challenges of professional standards, low remuneration and quality of journalism training.
+There are also challenges of professional standards, low remuneration and quality of journalism training.

 The Higher Council for Communication (CSC) is currently the body which regulates the media, information and communication.
 It succeeded the Higher Council on Information (CSI), which was established in 1995 by Decree No. 95-304/PRES/PM/MCC of August 1, 1995.

-Legal Regulatory Framework for Media Operation
+Legal & Regulatory Framework for Media Operation

-• Law 56/93/ADP (JON° 05 1994) of the Information code
+- Law 56/93/ADP (JON° 05 1994) of the Information code

-• Article 8 of the constitution and the 1993 Information Code
+- Article 8 of the constitution and the 1993 Information Code

-• Article 49 of the Information Code
+- Article 49 of the Information Code